 BIOENERGY: Bioenergy accounts for around 20% of India's energy consumption, by far the largest share of which is the traditional use of biomass for cooking in households.
-There was just over 10 GW of power generation capacity fuelled by biomass at the end of FY 2020-21; around 3% of total capacity.
+There was just under 10 GW of power generation capacity fuelled by biomass at end-2019; around 3% of total capacity.
 The largest share is based on bagasse (a by-product of sugarcane processing) and a smaller share is cogeneration based on other agricultural residues.
 A Report from the Indian Renewable Energy Development Agency (IREDA) in 2018 suggested the potential for biomass energy in India includes 16 GW from biomass energy and a further 3.5 GW from bagasse cogeneration.
-The estimated potential of biomass in India has since been revised, following a study sponsored by the Ministry of New and Renewable Energy (MNRE).
-The study estimated surplus biomass availability at around 230 million metric tonnes per annum, corresponding to a potential of around 28 GW.
-Furthermore, the study highlighted a bagasse cogeneration potential of 14 GW.
-The leading states for biomass power projects are Chhattisgarh, Madhya Pradesh, Gujarat, Rajasthan and Tamil Nadu.

 WIND: India has the fourth-largest amount of installed wind power capacity in the world.
-As of March 31st 2021, the installed capacity of wind power was 39.2 GW, spread across many states.
+As of March 31st 2020, the installed capacity of wind power was 37.7 GW, spread across many states.
 The largest wind power generating state is Tamil Nadu accounting for nearly 25% of installed capacity, followed in decreasing order by Gujarat, Maharashtra, Karnataka and Rajasthan.
 Wind power accounts for 10.0% of India's total installed power capacity, and 3.7% of the total power output.
 India targets installation of 60 GW of wind power capacity by 2022.
-The government, through the National Institute of Wind Energy, has installed over 800 wind-monitoring stations across India, in order to better select the locations of potential sites.
-Gujarat was found to be the most 'windy' state in India, with a wind potential of 142.6 GW.
-Rajasthan, Maharashtra, Tamil Nadu and Madhya Pradesh rounded off the top five, with the total wind potential of India projected at 695.5 GW.

 SOLAR: The Indian government had an initial target of 20 GW capacity for 2022, which was achieved four years ahead of schedule.
-In 2015, the target was raised to 100 GW of solar capacity (including 40 GW from rooftop solar) by 2022, and in 2020 the target was further raised to 280 GW by 2030.
-As of March 2021, the installed capacity of solar electricity was 40.1 GW, around 10% of the country's total and a tenfold increase in the last 6 years alone.
-The largest solar power installations are in Karnataka, followed by Telangana, Rajasthan, Andhra Pradesh and Tamil Nadu.
+In 2015, the target was raised to 100 GW of solar capacity (including 40 GW from rooftop solar) by 2022, targeting an investment of USD100 billion.
+As of March 2020, the installed capacity of solar electricity was 34.62 GW, around 9% of the total and a tenfold increase in the last 5 years alone.
+The largest solar power installations are in Karnataka, followed by Telangana, Rajasthan, Andhra Pradesh and Gujarat.

 In May 2018, the WHO released its study of air pollution in 795 cities across 67 countries.
-14 of the top 20 most polluted cities in the world (as measured by fine particulate matter PM{2.5}) are in India.
+14 of the top 20 most polluted cities in the world (as measured by fine particulate matter PM{2.9}) are in India.